SotirisAsp/Thesis/HAWPv3/README.md

 ```

 ## Changes
-- Replace hawp/ssl/predict.py with predict.py from this repo.
+- Replace hawp/ssl/predict.py with predict.py from my repo.

 ## Inferemce
-- Run HAWPv3 for multiple images with Run_hawp.py
+- Run HAWPv3 for multiple images with Run_hawp.py (from my repo)
 1) Specify input_folder and output_folder
 2) ext : (1) png -> images with wireframes (2) json -> json file with lines and junctions (3) txt -> txt with th predicted lines
 ```bash